GIOT-POC/coordinate-adapt/README.md

             }]
         }, callback)

-The callback is passed a status object (code: int, message: "")
+`callback`(err) The callback is passed a argument

-    Retuen code: 1200 initial succeed.
+Return code: 2002 if insert failed

 -------------------------------------------------------